HOMEBLOGINQUIRYSEARCH

 There are many types of brain tumors in young adults and elders.

 2) Meningiomas: These tumors develop in the meninges, the thin layer of tissue covering the brain and spinal cord.
-Meningiomas are usually benign tumors, but can be cancerous.
-These tumors are another of the most common primary type of brain tumor in adults.
+They are usually benign, which can provide some reassurance to those diagnosed with this type of brain tumor.
+They are another of the most common primary types of brain tumors in adults.

-3) Medulloblastomas: These tumors develop in the cerebellum, which is the part of the brain that controls balance and coordination.
-Medulloblastomas are the most common type of brain tumor in children.
+3) Medulloblastomas: These tumors develop in the cerebellum, the part of the brain that controls balance and coordination.
+They are the most common type of brain tumor in children.

 4) Schwannomatosis: This rare type of tumor develops on the nerves that supply feeling to the skin.